-SPA 301: Spanish and Spanish-American Civilization and History
+SPA 301 : Spanish and Spanish-American Civilization and History

 Chronological study of Spanish or Spanish-American culture and its manifestations (politics, socio-economic life, art, music, literature).
 Spain and Spanish-America offered alternately.
-Credits: Credits 3
+Credits 3 Core Tags

-Prerequisites: Prerequisites SPA 102 or equivalent Semester Offered: Semester Offered Offered at departmental discretion.
-Core Tags GL
+GL Prerequisites SPA 102 or equivalent Semester Offered Offered at departmental discretion.

-SPA 302: Spanish and Spanish-American Civilization and History
+SPA 302 : Spanish and Spanish-American Civilization and History

 Chronological study of Spanish or Spanish-American culture and its manifestations (politics, socio-economic life, art, music, literature).
 Spain and Spanish-America offered alternately.

-Credits: Credits 3 Prerequisites: Prerequisites SPA 102 or equivalent Semester Offered: Semester Offered Offered at departmental discretion.
-Core Tags: Core Tags GL
+Credits 3 Core Tags GL Prerequisites

+SPA 102 or equivalent Semester Offered Offered at departmental discretion.

-SPA 303: Survey of Spanish and Spanish-American Literature
+SPA 303 : Survey of Spanish and Spanish-American Literature

 Study of the literature of the Spanish-speaking world from its beginnings to the present.
-Credits: Credits 3

-Prerequisites: Prerequisites SPA 102 or equivalent Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 3 Prerequisites SPA 102 or equivalent Semester Offered Offered at departmental discretion.

-SPA 304: Survey of Spanish and Spanish-American Literature
+SPA 304 : Survey of Spanish and Spanish-American Literature

 Study of the literature of the Spanish-speaking world from its beginnings to the present.

-Credits: Credits 3 Prerequisites: Prerequisites SPA 102 or equivalent Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 3 Prerequisites SPA 102 or equivalent Semester Offered Offered at departmental discretion.

-SPA 305: Conversation and Composition
+SPA 305 : Conversation and Composition

 Intensive course in the development of aural-oral and written skills.
-Credits: Credits 3

-Prerequisites: Prerequisites SPA 102 or equivalent Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 3 Prerequisites SPA 102 or equivalent Semester Offered Offered at departmental discretion.

-SPA 306: Contemporary Hispanic Literature
+SPA 306 : Contemporary Hispanic Literature

 Readings from the 20th century to the present.
-Credits: Credits 3 Prerequisites: Prerequisites SPA 102 or equivalent Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 3 Prerequisites SPA 102 or equivalent Semester Offered Offered at departmental discretion.

-SPA 307: An Introduction to Business Spanish
+SPA 307 : An Introduction to Business Spanish

 Basic business vocabulary and usage and reading and writing skills for everyday office operations.
 Students acquire practical skills that can enable them to participate in the Spanish speaking business world.
-Credits: Credits 3 Prerequisites: Prerequisites SPA 102 or equivalent Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 3 Prerequisites SPA 102 or equivalent Semester Offered Offered at departmental discretion.

-SPA 313: Advanced Conversation in Literature & Culture I
+SPA 313 : Advanced Conversation in Literature & Culture I

 Intensive study of aural-oral skills, with additional practice in the Spanish sound system.
-Credits: Credits 3 Prerequisites: Prerequisites SPA 102 or equivalent Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 3 Prerequisites SPA 102 or equivalent Semester Offered Offered at departmental discretion.

-SPA 314: Advanced Conversation in Literature & Culture II
+SPA 314 : Advanced Conversation in Literature & Culture II

 Intensive study of aural-oral skills, with additional practice in the Spanish sound system.
-Credits: Credits 3 Prerequisites: Prerequisites SPA 102 or equivalent Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 3 Prerequisites SPA 102 or equivalent

+SPA 102 or equivalent Semester Offered Offered at departmental discretion.

-SPA 490: Special Studies
+SPA 490 : Special Studies

 Studies in specific disciplines taught on an individual basis or in various settings, including study-abroad programs.
 May repeat two times maximum.
 Proposals for Special Studies require prior approval of the Department Chair and the Vice President for Academic Affairs.
 Additional costs may apply when studies involve travel or off-campus settings.
-Credits: Credits 1-12 senior standing and minimum of two 300-level Spanish courses Semester Offered:
+Credits 1-12 senior standing and minimum of two 300-level Spanish courses Semester Offered

-SPA 491: Independent Study
+SPA 491 : Independent Study